philipschm1tt/talk_ksqldb_joins/script.md

      SHOW STREAMS;
      SELECT * FROM customer_consents EMIT CHANGES LIMIT 5;

-     Optional
-        As a sidenote, ksql is also useful for producing messages.
-        I will update the consent for user 1 now:

-            INSERT INTO customer_consents VALUES('user_1','user_1','hashforuser1',MAP('retargeter1':=false, 'retargeter2':=true));

-            SELECT * FROM CUSTOMER_CONSENTS EMIT CHANGES;

-        This also gives you some validation – ksqlDB knows the schema.

-            INSERT INTO customer_consents VALUES('user_1','user_1',false,MAP('retargeter1':=false, 'retargeter2':=true));

 So now we can perform the join – just like in the tutorial.